 During times of great change and uncertainty, maintaining and enhancing employee engagement is more important than ever.
 This is the story of a leading Australian not-for-profit organisation that managed to lift employee engagement while facing challenges to its very survival - including the impact of the COVID-19 pandemic and rising costs.

-John Blewonski, CEO of Multiple Sclerosis Limited (MSL), talks to us about the organisation's journey to reinvigorate its Vision, Mission and Values, and how this will contribute to MSL's success.
+John Blewonski, CEO of Multiple Sclerosis Limited (MSL), talks to us about the organisation's journey to reinvigorate its Vision, Mission & Values.

 Yes, your organisation can go from red (bottom quartile of Insync's Alignment and Engagement Survey database) to green (top quartile) in 12 months if you use an evidence based approach to set your priorities and get the entire executive team behind them.